tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Student> Yeah, these people are delusional.
 They are in denial.
 They are like sheep in the matrix.
 And we are protesting against them.
 <Student> They come from bad backgrounds.
 They are used to treating each other like shit.
 They think this is a slave camp.
 <Student> If we fight hard enough, we might be able to wake them up.
+<Princess> Get out of my head.
+<JuniorDev> Knowing your thoughts is not enough.
+You are protected by walls, weapons and cryptography.
+<JuniorDev> Only time will tell.
+I don't know why I ended up here but I see that this could take years or decades.
+<JuniorDev> If we ever win.
+We need to be ready to accept that the world is beyond repair.
+<JuniorDev> It's not so bad.
+Could be worse.